Tertatolol

 Tertatolol (Artex, Artexal, Prenalex) is a medication in the class of beta blockers, used in the treatment of high blood pressure.
 It was discovered by the French pharmaceutical company Servier and is marketed in Europe.

+Tertatolol produces unique renal vasodilatory effects, mostly at a microcirculatory level, and inhibits human mesangial cell proliferation.
 Tertatolol has also been shown to act as a serotonin 5-HT_{1A} and 5-HT_{1B} receptor antagonist, similarly to propranolol and pindolol.